-The following productive assets and investment costs (to be used in the entity's South African operations) may qualify for assistance under the AIS:
+The following productive assets and investment costs (to be used in the entity's South African operations) may qualify for assistance under the MHCV-AIS:

-9.1 Buildings and/or improvements to buildings owned by applying entity
+9.1 Owned buildings and/or improvements to owned buildings

 9.1.1 The investment in qualifying buildings must constitute newly acquired or constructed buildings and/or building improvements at cost, whether as part of a new project or expansion, and must be owned by the applying entity.
-Calculation of the investment grant, with respect to buildings, will take into account the area of the factory, warehousing and administrative space utilised for the project.
+Calculation of the investment grant, with respect to buildings, will take into account the area of the factory and, warehousing space utilised for the project.
 The cost of qualifying investment in buildings is limited to the cost of the qualifying investment in machinery and equipment.